 Subject Matter Enrichment Through Focused Curriculum

-DaVinci Academy’s Intersession Program offers students in all grades additional opportunities to grow and learn.
-One annual optional intersession is offered per year and, while not required, the school strongly encourages all students to take advantage of it.
+DaVinci Academy’s intersession program offers students in all grades additional opportunities to grow and learn.
+One annual, optional, fee-based intersession is offered per year and, while not required, the school strongly encourages all students to take advantage of it.

-Intersession classes run from 8:00 am – 3:00 pm. and usually cost around $100.00 per student to cover supplies and field trip costs.
+Intersession classes run from 8:00 am-3:00 pm and usually cost around $120.00 per student to cover supplies and field trip costs.
 School buses will run as usual but school lunch is not served that week so students need to bring their own lunch each day.

 Intersessions in the past have included such topics as: